Shopify/hydrogen-v1/packages/hydrogen/src/framework/docs/routes.md

 ### Return value

-The `useParams` hook returns an object with key values for each matching route parameter.
+The `useRouteParams` hook returns an object with key values for each matching route parameter.

 ## Custom routes